Scott Disick ‘Felt Bad’ For Choosing Kourtney Kardashian & Kids Over Sofia Richie On Thanksgiving, Per ‘HL’

 Scott Disick and Kourtney Kardashian spent Thanksgiving Day together in Palm Springs with their children, but the Keeping Up With the Kardashians dad allegedly felt bad for ditching his girlfriend, Sofia Richie, on the holiday.

-According to a Nov.
-24 report by Hollywood Life, Kourtney Kardashian and Scott Disick spent the night under the same roof as the pair, their three children Mason, Penelope, and Reign, Kim Kardashian and her family, Kendall and Kylie Jenner, and Rob Kardashian all headed to Palm Springs to celebrate Thanksgiving at Kris Jenner’s new home there.
+According to a November 24 report by Hollywood Life, Kourtney Kardashian and Scott Disick spent the night under the same roof as the pair, their three children, Mason, Penelope, and Reign, Kim Kardashian and her family, Kendall and Kylie Jenner, and Rob Kardashian all headed to Palm Springs to celebrate Thanksgiving at Kris Jenner’s new home there.

-Sources reveal that Disick felt bad that he and Richie were not together on Turkey Day, but that he ultimately chose to be with his children on the family-oriented holiday.
+Sources reveal that Disick felt bad that he and Richie were not together on turkey day, but that he ultimately chose to be with his children on the family-oriented holiday.

 “Kris hosted Thanksgiving at her new place in Palm Springs this year and Scott wanted to be a part of it so he kind of had to spend the night.
 Scott did feel bad for not being with Sofia for Thanksgiving, but ultimately he wanted to be with his kids.
 It was so important to them that their daddy be there and they’re still his priority,” the insider dished.